zhuang-li/zhuang-li.github.io/_pages/cv.md

 ## Supervision

-I co-supervise PhD students in LLM safety, culturally aware language technologies, clinical decision support, geoscience AI, scientific fact checking, and opinion summarization.
+I supervise and co-supervise PhD and master's students in LLM safety, culturally aware language technologies, clinical decision support, geoscience AI, scientific fact checking, opinion summarization, and social simulation.
 See the [Supervision](/supervision/) page for current supervision areas and students.

 ---